SUSE-Enceladus/blue-horizon/README.md

 Any view or partial view (see `app/views`) can be overridden with an application-specific view.
 Set the configuration option `"override_views": true`, then copy the original to `vendor/views`, (e.g. `app/views/plans/_plan.haml` to `vendor/views/plans/_plan.haml`) and make your customizations in the copy.

+#### View helpers

+Any custom helper methods required by custom views should be defined as methods of the `CustomHelpers` module, in the file `vendor/lib/custom_helpers.rb`.
+If this file is present, the helpers will be loaded and available to the view rendering pipeline.

+⚠ *Please be careful of naming conflicts, as all helpers are effectively in the same namespace.*

 #### Top menu items

 A a group of custom top-menu links can be added to application views.
 If the links use *terraform* outputs, they will only be enabled on the `/wrapup` (*Next steps*) page.
 Links may open in the same browser context, or request a new tab/window.